What Counts as Evidence in EdTech?

 • Is the data collection transparent and methodologically sound?

-Evidence building is a journey, and we are happy to see solutions at different stages of that journey.
+Evidence building is a journey, and we are happy to see solutions at different stages of that journey, particularly those at minimum Level 3 as described above.
 The Learning Cabinet application call is still open, so if you are developing an EdTech solution with real potential for impact, there is still time to apply.